This 1 chart explains how bad Fox News is for our politics - Local News 8

 And it is into that disconnect, that information void, that Trump has leaped — and now resides.
 What Trump has done and is doing is use his own massive social media following to amplify the messages on national news offered by Fox News.
 Trump regularly tweets and retweets Fox News segments to his 71+ million Twitter followers.
 He often directly quotes from Fox personalities.
 He works to create a totally closed information ecosystem for his supporters — and largely succeeds.

-That so many Republicans believe a) Fox is the only network to be trusted and b) trust in Trump despite his demonstrated lack of concern for telling the truth allows both the network and Trump to succeed.
+That so many Republicans believe a) Fox is the one network that can be trusted and b) trust in Trump despite his demonstrated lack of concern for telling the truth allows both the network and Trump to succeed.
 But their success comes at a price.
 A big one.
 And one that we will continue to pay for years and years to come.

-Note: CORRECTION: This story has been updated to correctly refer to the Pew poll’s data on Republican news consumption.